 Grantees will be required to report how they spent the grant funds at the completion of the project.

 10.4 Grant payments and GST

-The Australian Taxation Office (ATO) advises that DVA grants are considered a Financial Assistance Payment and so they are not subject to GST.
+The Australian Taxation Office advises DVA grants are considered a Financial Assistance Payment and so they are not subject to GST.
 In accordance with that advice:

 Organisations registered for GST